 Report: To complete, in a timely manner, written reports to the court that address the historical and current facts of the child’s situation, the CASA’s conclusions based on the facts, and the CASA’s recommendations to the court to serve the best interests of the child;

-Recommendations: CASAs may make recommendations based upon an independent investigation regarding the best interests of the child, which the court may consider and weight in conjunction with the recommendations of all of the parties;
+Recommendations: CASAs may make recommendations based upon an independent investigation regarding the best interests of the child, which the court may consider and weigh in conjunction with the recommendations of all the parties;

 Advocate: To represent and be an advocate for the best interests of the child; attend all court hearings pertaining to the child, submit timely court reports, and attend case staffings.